Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Teacher: The example is written correctly, but an error was made.
 Where?

-Children: An error was made in determining the order of actions, which led to an incorrect end result.
+Children: An error was made in determining the order of actions, which led to an incorrect final result.

-Teacher: What should be done to avoid such mistakes in the future?
+Teacher: What needs to be done to avoid such mistakes in the future?

 Children: Repeat the order of actions in expressions with all 4 actions.

-The purpose of the 3rd stage of work was the formation of the ability to evaluate individual components of educational activity.
+The goal of the 3rd stage of work was to develop the ability to evaluate individual components of educational activities.

-So, for example, at the Russian language lesson, the students were given to analyze the task.
-"Restore warped text, title it."
+So, for example, in a Russian language lesson, students were given the task to analyze.
+“Restore the deformed text, give it a title.”

-Children: Given a text in which the sequence of sentences is violated.
+Children: Given a text in which the sequence of sentences is broken.

-Teacher: What has changed in connection with this violation of the sequence.
+Teacher: What has changed due to this discontinuity.

-Children: We have a number of sentences that are not related in meaning, and, accordingly, we cannot call them a text.
+Children: We have a number of sentences that are not connected in meaning, and accordingly we cannot call them text.

 Teacher: What should be done?